ohler55/oj/README.md

 Oj has several dump or serialization modes which control how Objects are converted to JSON.
-These modes are set with the :effort option in either the dafault options or as one of the options to the dump() method.
-The :strict mode will only allow the 7 basic JSON types to be serialized.
+These modes are set with the :effort option in either the default options or as one of the options to the dump() method.

+- :strict mode will only allow the 7 basic JSON types to be serialized.
 Any other Object will raise and Exception.

-In the :lazy mode any Object that is not one of the JSON types is replaced by a JSON null.
-In :interal mode any Object will be dumped as a JSON Object with keys that match the Ruby Object's variable names without the '@' character.
+- :null mode replaces any Object that is not one of the JSON types is replaced by a JSON null.

+- :object mode will dump any Object as a JSON Object with keys that match the Ruby Object's variable names without the '@' character.
 This is the highest performance mode.

-The :internal mode is not found in other JSON gems.
-The last mode, the :tolerant mode is the most tolerant.
+- :compat mode is is the compatible with other systems.
 It will serialize any Object but will check to see if the Object implements a to_hash() or to_json() method.
 If either exists that method is used for serializing the Object.
 The to_hash() is more flexible and produces more consistent output so it has a preference over the to_json() method.
 If neither the to_json() or to_hash() methods exist then the Oj internal Object variable encoding is used.

 Coming soon: As an Object marshaller with support for circular references.